idec2021/UOregon/docs/documentation/notebook.md

 Transform pL into T7 cells with pGS21a_Phi29_Col17 by Electroporation (link protocol)

-Plate on compatible IPTG conc. plate
+Plate 100uL on compatible IPTG conc.

 ## July 13th
+No colonies found on any pL + pGS21a_Phi29 plates

 Ran a protein gel using spun down cells from induction in -80

 | Protein | Expected Size (kDa) |